 Inspections and repairs (varies)

 If you’ve sold a home before, you know the home inspection can be one of the more stressful parts of the transaction process.
-According to the NAR, home inspection issues caused 11% of delayed contracts and 8% of terminated contracts as of Feb.
-2022.
+According to the NAR, home inspection issues caused 11% of delayed contracts and 8% of terminated contracts in early 2022.
 While the buyer is on the hook for most inspection fees, the inspection process can impact your bottom line.

 Pre-listing inspection ($340)